lidofinance/lido-dao/README.md

 To work with the ETH2 part, the ETH1 part must be running.

-During script execution, the following will happen:
+As a result of the script execution, the following will happen:

-* beacon chain genesis config (Minimal with tunes) will be generated.
+* the Beacon chain genesis config (Minimal with tunes) will be generated;
-* validator's wallet with 4 keys will be generated
+* validator's wallet with 4 keys will be generated;
-* A deposit of 32ETH will be made to Deposit Contract for each validator key.
+* a deposit of 32 ETH will be made to the Deposit Contract for each validator key;
-* Based on the events about the deposit, a genesis block will be created, including validators.
+* based on the events about the deposit, a genesis block will be created, including validators;
-* ETH2 node will start from the new Genesis block
+* ETH2 node will start from the new Genesis block.

 To reseat and restart only the ETH2 part, use: